Earth Notes: 16WW Coronalog - TimelineUpdated 2023-10-16 20:25 GMT.

 2021-03-16: First Shot Booked

 I just received an SMS inviting me to book a vaccination appointment.
-I'm now booked in for the weekend, in the same place that I had my 'flu shot.
+I'm now booked in for the weekend, in the same place that I had my flu shot.

 2021-03-21: First Shot In

-I received my AstraZeneca first shot just before 11am, from batch 4120Z003.
-(Note: from an Indian-made batch causing some controversy subsequently.)
+I received my AstraZeneca AB first shot just before 11am, from batch 4120Z003.
+(Note: from an Indian-made batch causing some administrative controversy later.)
 30 minutes walk each way (and over 3 miles' exercise), and about a 15-minute queue wait in total.
 Fast and efficient and painless.
 (I had a slightly disturbed night though that may have been too strong a coffee too late in the afternoon, a slightly sore injected arm, and possibly existing inflamed arthritic joints a little more so; but nothing dramatic.
 The following (Monday) evening the arm was a bit more sore, and there was some shivering/chills and an early bedtime.
 On Wednesday felt quite 'off' during the day, as if low blood sugar, not helped by failing to get any tea or coffee all morning!)

 2021-03-23: One Year In